project-chip/connectedhomeip/docs/guides/chip_tool_guide.md

     - _<CredentialIndex\>_ is the index of the credential, between `1` and the maximum value you set in the `NumberOfCredentialsSupportedPerUser` attribute (see the section 5.2.3.20 of the Matter Application Cluters specification for details).
 Setting the credential index to `0` will cause an error.

 -   _<CredentialData\>_ is a string parameter with the secred credential data.
 For example, the PIN code value (`12345` in the example below).
 -   _<UserIndex\>_ is the index of the user that will be associated with the credential.
+Can be set to `null`.
 -   _<UserStatus\>_ is the status of the user that will be associated with the credential.
 See the description of this parameter in [Set up a user](#step-1-set-up-a-user).
+Can be set to `null`.
 -   _<destination-id\>_ is the ID of the door lock device.
 -   _<endpoint-id\>_ is the ID of the endpoint on the door lock device.
--   `--timedInteractionTimeoutMs` is the timeout duration for the interaction, in milliseconds.
+-   `--timedInteractionTimeoutMs` is the timeout duration for the interaction, in milliseconds (_<ms_value>_).
 This should allow enough time for the interaction to complete.

 **Example of command:**